weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 </Tabs>

-## `group` operator
+## Grouping

-You can use a group operator to combine similar concepts (also known as _entity merging_).
+You can use a group to combine similar concepts (also known as _entity merging_).
 There are two ways of grouping semantically similar objects together, `closest` and `merge`.
 To return the closest concept, set `type: closest`.
 To combine similar entities into a single string, set `type: merge`

-The Python client v4 doesn't have a `group` operator.
-Use `graphql_raw_query` to issue a GraphQL query instead.

 ### Variables